-There are many ways that credit card fraud can happen – from phishing, to skimming, to BIN (Bank Identification Number) attacks, account takeovers, and even more.
-Billions are lost each year – not surprising, when you consider that a group of 100 anonymous thieves stole £10 million from 1,400 convenience stores in Tokyo within three hours on a Sunday using the data from just 1,600 South African credit cards.
+The methods by which credit card fraud is committed are numerous and constantly evolving.
+Some examples include phishing, skimming, BIN (Bank Identification Number) attacks, account takeovers, and many others.
+The financial losses due to credit card fraud are staggering, with billions being lost annually.
+To put this in perspective, a group of 100 anonymous thieves were able to steal £10 million from 1,400 convenience stores in Tokyo in just three hours on a Sunday, using data from only 1,600 South African credit cards.